-Pentagon designates Anthropic as a supply chain risk amid AI usage disputes - PRESS AI WORLD
+Pentagon designates Anthropic as supply chain risk amid AI usage dispute - PRESS AI WORLD

 PRESSAI